-A provision for Gaming Jackpot is recognised in the Statement of Profit or Loss and Other Comprehensive Income at the end of the financial year based on the value of all linked jackpots.
-During the year, non-linked jackpots are recognised as an expense in the Statement of Profit or Loss and Other Comprehensive Income as they are won.
+A provision for Gaming Jackpot is recognised in the Statement of Financial Position at the end of the financial year based on the value of all linked jackpots.
+During the year, non-linked jackpots are recognised as an expense in the Statement of Comprehensive Income as they are won.

-The Entity also contributes to various accumulating Employee Superannuation Plans.
+The Association also contributes to various accumulating Employee Superannuation Plans.